blackutcoffee/hwk3/README.md

 For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
 An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.

+The URL of the deployed application: https://blackutcoffee.github.io/hwk3/

+The URL of the GitHub repository: https://github.com/blackutcoffee/hwk3